eclipse/imagen/docs/guide/programming-environ/index.md

 ### 3.3.1 Rendered Graphs

-Rendered graphs are the simplest form of rendering in JAI.
+Rendered graphs are the simplest form of rendering in ImageN.
 Although Renderable graphs have the advantage of rendering-independence, eliminating the need to deal directly with pixels, Rendered graphs are useful when it is necessary to work directly with the pixels.